-A man to whom nor friend nor foe could give Due meed for all his efforts and his deeds.^d remarking that Ennius stole the idea from Homer, b A suffix, probably related to the intensive -pte.
+A man to whom nor friend nor foe could give Due meed for all his efforts and his deeds.4 remarking that Ennius stole the idea from Homer,

 From this passage the scholar declares that he infers the word open to have meant formerly not merely assistance, but efforts.
 For Ennius must mean that neither friend nor foe could pay Scipio a reward worthy of his efforts.
 Next, he congratulates himself on finding the source of Vergil's words: